-SAVEMEDCOASTS-2 is aimed at integrating climate change scenarios into disaster risk assessment and disaster risk management to face sea level rise up to 2100 of the most exposed river deltas and lagoons of the Mediterranean Region so to increase the availability and use of scientific knowledge on disaster, as explicitly stated in the new upcoming Union Civil Protection Mechanism, by developing:
+SAVEMEDCOASTS-2 is aimed at integrating climate change scenarios into disaster risk assessment and disaster risk management to face sea level rise up to 2100 of some among the most exposed river deltas and lagoons of the Mediterranean basin.
+It increases the availability and the use of scientific knowledge for disaster prevention, by developing:

-The proposed methodology is addressed to integrate Earth Observation data and ground geodetic data with the IPCC climatic projections (www.ipcc.ch) to define the individual contributions to the expected relative sea level rise effects in the selected areas for the next 20-30 years and up to 2100.
+SAVEMEDCOAST-2 integrates Earth Observation data and ground geodetic data with the IPCC climate projections (www.ipcc.ch) to define the individual contributions to the expected effects of the relative sea level rise in selected areas for the next 20-30 years and up to 2100.

 The project includes nine Work Packages with the following specific objectives: